Heron44/RadzaRat---FileManager/README.md

 - ✅ Fast connect
 - ⚙️ File Manager for remote control other device
-- 📱 Downloading files from other connected devices
+- 📱 Downloading files from other connected devices (all files up to 10GB
 - 💾 Save downloaded files
 - 📂 The application is actually a file manager too.
+- 🔥 Keylogger function

 ## 🖼️ Screenshots